HerePro Manual

 Before using, please ensure that everything are correctly connected.:

 Base: Power the HerePro base with 6V-40V.
-Connect its USB port to computer USB port.
-Connect a telemetry to another port on computer.
+Connect its USB port to the computer USB port.
+(Or connect HerePro with type-c cable to PC) Connect a telemetry to another port on the computer.

 Rover: Power the HerePro with 6V-40V.
 Connect it to CAN1 port on autopilot.
 Connect a telemetry to TELEM1 port on autopilot.